-Figure 267: HTML Export dialog - Color Scheme page
+Figure 266: HTML Export dialog - Color Scheme page

-- 15) Click on Next to select the color scheme for the web pages from the options available in Select Color Scheme (Figure 267).
+- 11) In Monitor Resolution, select the type of resolution from the options available.
+When selecting a monitor resolution, consider what type of display users may have.
+For example, if high resolution is selected, then users with a medium-resolution display have to scroll sideways to see the entire HTML page. - 12) In Effects, select whether sounds and/or hidden slides are exported. - 13) Click on Next and enter the necessary details for a title page (Figure 264).
+This page does not display if the Create title page option was NOT selected when selecting Publication Type. - 14) Click on Next to select the style of navigation buttons to use when moving from one page to another from the options available in Select Button Style (Figure 265).
+If buttons are not being used, make sure Text only is selected. - 15) Click on Next to select the color scheme for the web pages from the options available in Select Color Scheme (Figure 266).
 Available schemes include the existing scheme for the drawing, one based upon browser colors, and a user-defined scheme.
 A new scheme can be saved so that it appears on the first page of the HTML export wizard. - 16) Click on Create to generate the HTML files.
 If this is a new design, a dialog opens to save the design for future use.